 When the National Weather Service notifies St Croix County Emergency Communications of severe thunderstorm warnings or tornado warnings the sirens will be activated in the affected quadrants.
 Our goal is to protect or minimize the risk of injury to the public.

-- Quadrant Two: Somerset (Village and Township), Star Prairie (Village and Township), New Richmond and Deer Park
+Quadrant Two: Somerset, Star Prairie, New Richmond and Deer Park

 Watches & Warnings Defined